iaeuy/gridentify-solver/README.md

 # gridentify-solver
-Python implementation and of Gridentify, and an simple solver.
+Python implementation of Gridentify, and a simple solver.

 `play.py` - run in Python console to start a game of Gridentify.
 Input moves as a list of coordinates, e.g. A1 A2 A3 to connect the first three tiles of the top row.